kyverno/kyverno/samples/DisallowHostFS.md

 # Disallow use of host filesystem

-The volume of type `hostpath` binds pods to a specific host, and data persisted in the volume is dependent on the life of the node.
-In a shared cluster, it is recommeded that applications are independent of hosts.
+The volume of type `hostpath` allows pods to use host directories and volume mounted to a host path.
+This binds pods to a specific host, and data persisted in the volume is coupled to the life of the node.
+It is highly recommeded that applications are designed to be decoupled from the underlying infrstructure (in this case, nodes).

 ## Policy YAML